International Development Minor

 - Foreign language courses are not required, but students who are not fluent in a second language are strongly encouraged to take intensive language courses to develop competency.
 Credit or language courses does not count toward the twelve hours of credit required for the minor.

-- When the required twelve hours of credit are completed from approved courses, the student’s adviser should inform the director, who will in turn inform the policy committee which governs the operation of the minor.
+- When the required twelve hours of credit are completed from approved courses, the student’s advisor should inform the director, who will in turn inform the policy committee which governs the operation of the minor.
 This should be done in advance of the student’s orals to give members of the policy committee an opportunity to sit in on the examining committee if they so desire.

 Students enrolled in the minor should check with the director to determine what courses they should take.
 Credit cannot be given for courses not on this list without approval by the director.